AdrianAddesso/PF-WebDev-Adrian-Addesso/readme.md

 - ✅ Implement rating (stars) in Cases (case1.html | case2.html | case3.html)
 - ✅ Define GRID in contact.html
 - ✅ Implement responsive Form Component in contact.html
+- ✅ Added <head> to the Nav elements, and replaced <div> for more proper semantic tags